 The weighted blanket brand distributed inventory across the country, allowing them to reduce the shipping zones and also reduce shipping costs to far away customers.
-By splitting inventory across Dallas, Chicago, Los Angeles, San Francisco, and New York fulfillment centers, My Calm Blanket can ensure inventory near US customers.
+By splitting inventory across ShipBob’s Dallas, Chicago, Los Angeles, and Pennsylvania fulfillment centers, My Calm Blanket can ensure inventory near US customers.

 They also joined ShipBob’s 2-Day Express Shipping Program, which leverages ground shipping and is an inexpensive alternative to expedited air shipping.
 They promote their free shipping offer on a site-wide banner, encouraging shoppers to add to their cart and check out.

 When a customer checks out on My Calm Blanket’s Shopify store, ShipBob’s technology checks if the shipping destination is within the predetermined coverage area and if there is enough inventory on-hand at the fulfillment center that’s closest to them.

 If the order qualifies, 2-Day Express is displayed as a new shipping option in addition to the usual options.

 The more ShipBob fulfillment centers My Calm Blanket ships out of, the more potential shipping addresses they can offer this 2-day option to.
 And the more people that they offer the benefit of free 2-day shipping to, the more conversions they get.

 “With ShipBob’s 2-Day Express Program, we’ve seen an 18% reduction in cart abandonment.”Founder, My Calm Blanket